-A gas-fired furnace for installation in a residential garage must be installed as specified in the LOCATION REQUIRE- MENTS AND CONSIDERATIONS section of this manual.
+A gas-fired furnace for installation in a residential garage must be installed as specified in the LOCATION REQUIRE-MENTS AND CONSIDERATIONS section of this manual.

 This furnace may be used as a construction site heater only if certain conditions are met.
-These conditions are listed in the Product Application section.
+These conditions are listed in the PRODUCT APPLICATION section of this manual.